Rudolf Hess: Deputy Führer

 On 30 August 1939, immediately prior to the outbreak of the Second World War, Hess was appointed by Hitler to the six-person Council of Ministers for Defense of the Reich which was set up to operate as a war cabinet.
-After the Invasion of Poland and the start of the war on 1 September 1939, Hitler made Hess second in line to succeed him, after Hermann Göring.
+After the invasion of Poland and the start of the war on 1 September, Hitler made Hess second in line to succeed him, after Hermann Göring.
 Around the same time, Hitler appointed Hess's chief of staff, Martin Bormann, as his personal secretary, a post formerly held by Hess.
-On 8 October 1939, Hess co-signed the law that annexed the Free City of Danzig, the Polish Corridor, and the part of Upper Silesia lost in 1921 to Germany.
-On the same day, Hess and Heinrich Himmler ordered that a racial registry be established in these areas and stated that Poles and Jews living in these areas were not to be treated as equals of Germans.
+On 8 October, Hess co-signed the law that annexed the Free City of Danzig, the Polish Corridor, and the part of Upper Silesia lost in 1921 to Germany.
+That same day, Hess and Heinrich Himmler ordered that a racial registry be established in these areas and stated that Poles and Jews living in these areas were not to be treated as equals of Germans.
 A separate legal code for Poles and Jews in the annexed areas was created, imposing draconian punishments.
 Hess argued that a separate legal code was necessary because "the Pole is less susceptible to the infliction of ordinary punishment".
 In another decree, Hess ordered that none of the buildings destroyed in Warsaw during the siege were to be rebuilt as a reminder to the Poles of their "war guilt".

 Hess's antisemitism markedly increased after the war started, as he was convinced that the war had been caused by Jews.
 This became a major theme of his wartime speeches.
 In a speech given on 20 April 1940 to mark Hitler's 51st birthday, Hess accused "Jews and their fellow travellers" of Germany's capitulation in November 1918, which he called the most calamitous event in world history.
-In the same speech, Hess, referring to the Black Horror on the Rhine story, stated the defeat of 1918 was followed by an occupation of the Rhineland by "niggers", which he again blamed on the Jews.
+In that same speech, Hess, referring to the Black Horror on the Rhine story, stated the defeat of 1918 was followed by an occupation of the Rhineland by "niggers", which he again blamed on the Jews.
 Hess concluded his speech by saying that with Hitler in charge, there was no possibility of the current war ending similarly.
-"How the Jewish hounds will howl when Adolf Hitler stands before them", he concluded.
+"How the Jewish hounds will howl when Adolf Hitler stands before them," he concluded.

 Hess was obsessed with his health to the point of hypochondria, consulting many doctors and other practitioners for what he described to his captors in Britain as a long list of ailments involving the kidneys, colon, gall bladder, bowels and heart.
-Hess was a vegetarian, and he did not smoke or drink.
+At that time Hess was a vegetarian, and he did not smoke or drink.
 He brought his own food to the Berghof, claiming it was biologically dynamic, but Hitler did not approve of this practice, so he discontinued taking meals with the Führer.